mrakitin/databroker-extractor/README.md

 # databroker-extractor - tools and utilities for experiments

-Used to obtain data from beamline databroker servers and perform initial analysis (e.g., calculation of the FWHM of the undulator harmonics).
+The tools are used to obtain data from beamline databroker servers and perform initial data analysis (e.g., calculation of the FWHM of the undulator harmonics).

 ### Installation instructions: